thephpleague/route/application-strategy.md

 ---
 layout: default
-permalink: /request-response-strategy/
+permalink: /application-strategy/
-title: RequestResponseStrategy
+title: ApplicationStrategy
 ---

-# RequestResponseStrategy
+# ApplicationStrategy

-The `RequestResponseStrategy` is used by default and provides the controller with a PSR-7 `ServerRequestInterface` implementation and `ResponseInterface` implementation.
+The `ApplicationStrategy` is used by default and provides the controller with a PSR-7 `ServerRequestInterface` implementation, a `ResponseInterface` implementation and any route arguments.
 The idea here being that you can pull any information you need from the request, manipulate the response, and return it for the dispatcher to send to the browser.
+This strategy expects that your controller returns a `ResponseInterface` implementation.

 ~~~php
 <?php